naamancampbell/naamancampbell.github.io/_posts/2017-11-27-flask-api-tutorial-1-notes.md

 title: Build a RESTful Flask API - The TDD Way - scotch.io Tutorial 1 Notes
 ---

 The <a href="https://scotch.io/tutorials/build-a-restful-api-with-flask-the-tdd-way">Build a RESTful Flask API - The TDD Way</a> tutorial by Jee Gikera is one of the best tutorials I have followed and it seemed to meet an impossible combination of my learning needs (Flask + API + TDD + Python + PostgreSQL + SQLAlchemy).
-Jee's attention to detail and application architecture for scale are two areas sometimes missing from other tutorials.
+Jee's attention to detail and scalable architecture are two areas missing sometimes from other tutorials.

 Below are my notes after completing the first tutorial.
 The name of my project used throughout these notes is `strobla` and `Activity` is the data model.